 Hiking at Cypress Mountain

 One of the main activities to do in the summer at Cypress Park is hiking.
-There is a multitude of hiking trails for folk of all skill levels.
+There is a multitude of trails for folks of all fitness levels.
 Some of the most popular include the Cabin Lake Trail, Bowen Lookout and St. Marks Summit.

-In the summer Cypress Park attracts many hikers, backpackers and mountain bikers.
+Cypress Park attracts many hikers, backpackers and mountain bikers in the summer.
 Howe Sound Crest Trail and the Baden-Powell Trail are popular hiking routes in the park.
 There are also smaller trails for less serious hikers.

 Wildlife Viewing at Cypress

-Wildlife viewing is also a popular activity within Cypress Park.
-One of the best places to do this is on Yew Lake Trail, which is mostly flat packed-gravel.
+Another popular activity within Cypress Park is wildlife viewing.
+One of the best places to do this is on Yew Lake Trail, which is mostly flat-packed gravel.
 It leads through the forests and around a lake in the middle of the Cypress Bowl area.
 The trail starts from just outside the Crazy Raven restaurant and is less than two kilometres long.